ddemetz/ruby-meal-choice-lab/README.md

 ## Hungry?
 Why Wait?
 Grab A...
 <img src="https://s3.amazonaws.com/after-school-assets/snacks.jpg" width="500">

-Open this lab in Nitrous.
+Open this lab in the text editor.
 Code your solution in the `meal_choice.rb` file.

 Your job is to define three methods, `breakfast`, `lunch` and `dinner` that take in a food as a string and returns a string stating the appropriate time to eat that food.
 For example, calling `breakfast("scrambled eggs")` should return something like `"Morning is the best time for scrambled eggs!"`